dashkite/bake/README.md

 ## Usage

-DashKite writes with CoffeeScript, so that's what we'll use for examples, but `bake` is published as transpiled JavaScript.
+`bake` is designed around standard JavaScript interfaces, so you can use it freely in the browser or Node.js environments.
+And while DashKite writes with CoffeeScript, and that's what you'll see in examples, `bake` is published as transpiled JavaScript.

 ```coffeescript
 import { convert } from "@dashkite/bake"